 I was at an Ignite Baltimore event (think local Ted Talks) a couple years back and a man talked to us about this row of homes on Lanvale street that were all abandoned.
 People had brought some life to them with street art, painting the boarded up windows and doors with designs, words, and designing sculptures.
 The street was gorgeous, yet vacant.
 Then, that man bought one of those homes, which was a crack house.
-It was totally dead and decaying on the inside, but he did the math and the cost of buying a broken home and paying to have it fixed up was actually equivalent to that of just buying a fancy new home outright.
+It was totally dead and decaying on the inside, but he did the math and the cost of buying a broken home and paying to have it fixed up was actually equivalent to that of just buying a fancy new home outright — something that those in the house flipping industry consider as a red flag.
 He had the time and patience to outsource the work, so he did.

 Now, when you drive down Lanvale Street, there’s not so much street art.
 But that’s okay.
 It makes me equally happy because I know that people followed in his footsteps and decided to take back those houses and turn them into homes.